magento/pagebuilder-docs/docs/styles/use-themes-to-override-styles.md

 ![Set theme for page](../images/theme-page-setting-admin.svg)

-_Set frontend theme for page_
+:arrow_up: *Set frontend theme for page*

 ## More about themes

-For additional information on overriding styles using themes, see [Simple ways to customize a theme's styles]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/css-guide/css_quick_guide_approach.html).
+For more information on overriding styles using themes, see [Simple ways to customize a theme's styles]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/css-guide/css_quick_guide_approach.html).